hashgraph/hedera-mirror-node/README.md

 Create a `.env` file as per below and run with `npm start`.

-You can also unittest using jest by using `npm test`.
+Unit tests: You can also unittest using jest by using `npm test`.
+Acceptance tests: To test against a live instance, you can use `npm run acceptancetest`.
+You need to specify the instance ip:port as `TARGET` environment variable for this.

 example `.env` file (note: there is a env.sample file in this directory):